pnp/powershell/documentation/Get-PnPLargeListOperationStatus.md

 ```

 ### -OperationId
-OperationId/Guid of the Large List Operation.
-Retrieve the value for this parameter from the output of the Large List Operation Command.
+OperationId of the large list operation.
+Retrieve the value for this parameter from the output of the large list operation command which can be used as:
+`Remove-PnPList -Identity "Contoso" -Recycle -LargeList`.

 ```yaml
 Type: Guid